bencasalino/ToDoList/README.md

 ## Description

-_An app that creates a to-do list, clear items from list, and display list_
+_An app that creates a to-do list, clears items from list, and displays list_

 ## Setup